-This grievance procedure is established to provide a full opportunity to employees to bring to the attention of higher authorities their complaints, grievances, or situations that they feel need either adjustment or clarification.
-It is the intent and desire of the County to adjust complaints or grievances informally, and both supervisors and employees are expected to make every effort to resolve problems or issues as they arise.
-However, it is recognized that there will be grievances which may be resolved only after an appeal and review.
-The act of submitting grievances by employees will in no way adversely affect employees or their employment with the County.
+It is the intent and desire of the County to address complaints informally, and both supervisors and employees are expected to make every effort to resolve problems or issues as they arise.
+The act of raising a complaint by employees will in no way adverserly affect employees or their employment with the County.